 Build, Train, and Competeon American Ninja Warrior icons like the salmon ladder, warped wall, ultimate cliffhanger, cannonball alley and Sasuke ninja killers like the vertical limit and globe grasps.
 Detailed info on Ninja Warrior's toughest obstacles are at your fingertips.

 The most difficult obstacle in all of the American Ninja Warrior city finals, Cannonball Alley is the ultimate grip strength challenge.
 It is infamous for taking down the entire field of venice finalists except for a select few of the elite including Kevin Bull who managed to conquer Cannonball Alley with his feet.
 You have the opportunity to train on this extremely challenging obstacle by ordering our Ninja Balls directly from the site.
 These are extremely effective in training grip strength, upper body endurance, and abdominal strength.

 One of the most upper body demanding, explosive, and treacherous obstacles of all is the salmon ladder.
 It required competitors to use their plyometric strength and explosively pull-up lifting a bar up a series of rungs.
-Made famous through American Ninja Warrior where it has been present in nearly every single competition, the salmon ladder has taken down some of the greatest in the sport including Youuji Urushihara and Brent Steffenson.
+Made famous through American Ninja Warrior where it has been present in nearly every single competition, the salmon ladder has taken down some of the greatest in the sport including Yuuji Urushihara and.